Ballylongford: Geography

 The village is situated near the estuary of the Ballyline River, on Ballylongford Bay, a tidal estuary of the River Shannon, close to Carrigafoyle Island and on the coast road between Tarbert and the seaside town of Ballybunion.

-The farmland in the area is used primarily for dairying, which is a mainstay of the local economy.
+The farmland in the area is used primarily for dairying, a mainstay of the local economy.

-Three kilometers to the north, on Carrigafoyle Island, stands the castle and anchorage commemorated in the name of the village.
-For centuries, Ballylongford shared the political, military and religious fate of the castle and the nearby Franciscan Lislaughtin Abbey.
+Three kilometers to the north, on Carrigafoyle Island, stands the castle and anchorage commemorated in the village's name.
+For centuries, Ballylongford shared the castle's political, military and religious fate and the nearby Franciscan Lislaughtin Abbey.